ima21981/comp122-f24_mine/format-encodings/notes_11_03.md

    1. More Grading Done
       - make test_{task}    -- to run your code in the current state
       - make confirm_{task} -- to run the Prof's view of your code
+        - git switch --detach java_submitted
+        - make test_java
+      - key issues
+        - not following the process
+        - not testing your code
+        - seeking help from others who have not read the spec

+   1. 42-, 43- assignments
+      - although they are past due
+      - you can alter your tags to ensure I grade what you want me to grade
+        * pick your best commit before the due date
+      - no tags, then I can't grade

    1. Name: Binary Addition
       - Status: Released